 We are honored to steward some of the same lands as Eusebio Francisco Kino did, a Jesuit, missionary, geographer, explorer, cartographer, farmer and astronomer.
 He built homes, farmed the land and raised cattle; he transformed the desert into fruitful fields, populated with community, and driven with a vision and mission, after dedicating his life to his faith to his Jesuit Order as a Priest and Missionary.

-Likewise, we are gathered and united here at Avalon Gardens, people from all over the world of all faiths, to serve as Human-Rights Missionaries and volunteers.
+Likewise, we are gathered and united here at Avalon Gardens, people from all over the world of all faiths, to serve as Human-Rights Advocates and volunteers.
 Growing Sonoran Wheat and other heritage grains and legumes, on the same land where Father Kino joined with Hispanic and Native American tribes growing grains and food over 300 years ago, is providential.
 Like clans of old united at times with other clans, we too support one another for food security in alliances of various farms formed to reestablish this nutritious food source in this region and beyond.
 Our efforts are to make farming a noble and profitable vocation and build a spiritual community as a solution.
 The long since forgotten profession of working the land has resulted in the exploitation and waste of natural resources and it is with integrity and gratitude that we continue to explore ways to live in harmony with the natural elements.